-Tamás Gajda (born in 1963) is a Professor of chemistry at the University of Szeged, Hungary.
-He received his Ph.D. degree in inorganic chemistry from the same University in 1991.
-After accomplishing postdoctoral research in France at the University of Nancy I (prof. J.-J. Delpuech) he joined the Department of Inorganic and Analytical Chemistry at University of Szeged in 1994.
-In 1997-98 he worked at the University of Münster (with prof. B. Krebs) as a Humboldt Fellow.
-His main research interest focuses on (bio)inorganic chemistry with an emphasis on the following topics: (i) structural and functional mimicking of metalloenzymes, (ii) metal ion interaction with peptides and their derivatives, (iii) solution speciation of environmentally important heavy metal ions, (iv) coordination chemistry of dialkyltin(IV) cations.
+Tamás Gajda (born in 1963) is a Professor of Chemistry at the University of Szeged, Hungary.
+He received his Ph.D. degree in inorganic chemistry from the same university in 1991.
+After accomplishing postdoctoral research in France at the University of Nancy I (prof. J.-J. Delpuech), he joined the Department of Inorganic and Analytical Chemistry at the University of Szeged, Hungary, in 1994.
+In 1997-1998 he worked at the University of Münster, Münster, Germany (with prof. B. Krebs) as a Humboldt Fellow.
+His main research interest focuses on bioinorganic chemistry with an emphasis on the following topics: (i) structural and functional mimicking of metalloenzymes, (ii) metal ion interaction with peptides and their derivatives, (iii) solution speciation of environmentally important heavy metal ions, and (iv) coordination chemistry of dialkyltin(IV) cations.